forestdb/forestdb.org/models/overinformativeness_boolean.md

 You can vary:

-- color, size, and type noise/fidelity (tbut these don't do anything in this model)
+- color, size, and type noise/fidelity (but these don't do anything in this model)

 - color, size, and type cost (though size cost doesn't do anything)